The Naked Spur: Stunt performers

-Historical inaccuracies

-The 6th Cavalry Regiment was stationed in Texas in 1868.
-Fort Ellis was actually under the command of the 2nd Cavalry Regiment.
-The actors carry Colt Model of 1873 Peacemaker revolvers, which did not exist in 1868.
-The rifles are also anachronistic, the Winchester having an iron/steel receiver which was not a available until 1873 (earlier models were brass) and the Marlin having side ejection which was not available until 1889.

 Production

 The Naked Spur was the third of five Western collaborations between James Stewart and Anthony Mann and the third of eight overall collaborations.
-Two previous Westerns included Winchester '73 (1950) and Bend of the River (1952).
+The two previous Westerns were Winchester '73 (1950) and Bend of the River (1952).
 Stewart was given the lead role of Howard Kemp, an embittered rancher turned bounty hunter.
 The film is notable for having only five speaking parts.
 There were a number of parts of a band of Native Americans that were ambushed by Anderson.

 Robert Ryan, known for his roles as ruthless villains and hard-boiled cops, was cast as Ben Vandergroat, a wild killer with a $5,000 "dead or alive" bounty on his head for the murder of a Kansas marshal.
 Ryan would work with Mann again in Men in War (1957) and God's Little Acre (1958).
 Janet Leigh was cast as Lina Patch, Vandergroat's companion who eventually falls in love with Kemp.
 Leigh starred alongside Ryan in the film noir Act of Violence (1948), which was directed by Fred Zinnemann.
 Ralph Meeker was cast as Roy Anderson, a disgraced Army officer.

 Millard Mitchell, who played Jesse Tate, a grizzled old prospector, died at fifty years of age from lung cancer shortly after this picture.
 This was his next-to-last movie, followed by Here Come the Girls (released October 1953), starring Bob Hope.

 The film was filmed in Lone Pine, California, and on location in the San Juan Mountains and Durango in Colorado.
+In an interview conducted in 1967, Mann described it as "magnificent countryside and everything lent itself to improvisation.
+I never understood why almost all westerns are shot in desert landscapes!
+John Ford, for example, adores Monument Valley, but I know Monument Valley very well and it’s not the whole West.
+In fact, the desert represents only one part of the American West.
+I wanted to show the mountains, the waterfalls, the forested areas, the snowy summits – in short to rediscover the whole Daniel Boone atmosphere: the characters emerge more fully from such an environment.
+In that sense the shooting of The Naked Spur gave me some genuine satisfaction."

 According to writer and historian Frederic B. Wildfang, during filming Stewart dedicated a monument in town, marking the area as the "Hollywood of the Rockies".
 Production started in late May and ended in June 1952.